 Do not run in the road if you can avoid it.

-Be more aware of where you are putting your feet as hazards are not always easily spotted, such as tree roots and uneven pavement
+Be more aware of where you are putting your feet as hazards are not always easily spotted, such as tree roots and uneven pavements.

-Do not go all out for a fast time on the first run of our Routes as this could be very dangerous.
+Do not go all out for a fast time on the first run of our recommended or shared Routes as this could be very dangerous.
 Hopefully you will enjoy the Route and have an opportunity to run it again when you are more familiar with it.

 Do not read the map or instructions whilst you are actually running as you may not see hazards ahead.

-Stop your watch when crossing major roads or are reading instructions – remember you are not in a race so there are no marshals!
+Stop your watch when crossing major roads or are reading instructions – remember you are not in a race so there are no marshals to warn you of hazards!